Frequently Asked Questions

 Care and Choice will have agreed with you the estimated number of hours the Caregiver will be expected to work in a day.
 In doing this we can ensure that they receive at least the minimum wage.

 One of the main benefits of choosing live-in care is that you have someone on hand to help you when you need it.
-You’ll have someone living with you who will help you if you fall and call in extra support if it is necessary.
-As a result, most of our Caregivers will be prepared to get up in the night if you need them, but it is generally assumed that they are there for emergency and security.
-If you are likely to need 24 hour support for an extended period, we can discuss whether a night sitter might be appropriate.
+Most of our Caregivers will be prepared to get up in the night if you need them, but it is generally assumed that they are there for emergency and security.
+If you are likely to need 24-hour support for an extended period, we can discuss whether a night sitter might be appropriate.

 We understand that situations change and there may be circumstances when you will need to cancel your booking.
 Once you have selected your Caregiver and have agreed the dates, Care and Choice will send a confirmation of the booking to both parties.
 This is now an agreement between the Client and the Caregiver.